WurthElektronik/FeatherWings/Sensor2CloudConnectivity/README.md

 ### Code configuration

-The quick start example for the Calypso Wi-Fi FeatherWing demonstrates a connection to the Moquitto MQTT server and data transmission.
+The quick start example for the Calypso Wi-Fi FeatherWing demonstrates a connection to the Mosquitto MQTT server and data transmission.

 1. Prerequisites for running this example:
     * A Wi-Fi access point with WPA2 personal security and a known password and SSID.
     * For Azure, the IoT-Hub has to be configured as described in the [Azure](azure/) section.
-    * For AWS, the IoT Core has to be configured as described in the [AWS](aws/).
+    * For AWS, the IoT Core has to be configured as described in the [AWS](aws/) section.

-2. Select the cloud platform of choice.
+2. Select the cloud platform of your choice.
 ```C
 #define AZURE_CONNECTION 1
 #define AWS_CONNECTION 0